 Building on the general architecture proposed in \cite{santoro2017}, the Spiking RelNet takes as input $K$ objects $o_i(t)$, and a question object $q(t)$ and implements the following function to compute its output.

 Fig.~\ref{fig:relational_network} A shows the basic outline of this network.
-When applied to the bAbI task, the sentences of the story and the question are embedded into the spike sequences $o_i(t)$ and $q(t)$ respectively by means of LSNNs, which are recurrent networks consisting of LIF Neurons both with and without AHP currents.
-To provide the input to the LSNN, we assign an input neuron corresponding to each distinct word used in the bAbI dataset.
-The words in a sentence/question are then presented in sequence, with each word being presented for a duration of $\Tword = 10\ms$ during which only the corresponding input neuron fires continuously.
-We then take the spike activity of the LSNN over the last $\tinp = 14\ms$, and pad it to a length of $\tsim = 37\ms$ to form the embedding spike sequences $o_i(t)$ and $q(t)$ (see Fig.~\ref{fig:relational_network} B).
+When applied to the bAbI task, the sentences of the story and the question are embedded into the spike sequences $o_i(t)$ and $q(t)$ respectively by means of AHP-SNNs, which are recurrent networks consisting of LIF-neurons and AHP-neurons.
+To provide the input to the AHP-SNN, we assigned an input neuron corresponding to each distinct word used in the bAbI dataset.
+The words in a sentence/question were then presented in sequence, with each word being presented for a duration of $\Tword = 10\ms$ during which only the corresponding input neuron fired continuously.
+We then took the spike activity of the AHP-SNN over the last $\tinp = 14\ms$, and padded it to a length of $\tsim = 37\ms$ to form the embedding spike sequences $o_i(t)$ and $q(t)$ (see Fig.~\ref{fig:relational_network} B).